ibrahim-humadi/Daz-Misc-Scripts/README.md

 * **exportEachFavToObj.dsa**
   - Exports each favorited morph set to max value individually to a .obj(s). prompts for output directory.
 * **exportBaseResSubD0Obj.dsa**
-  - mimics the fuctionality of daz export at base reolution script. produces .obj of same filesize.
+  - Mimics the fuctionality of daz export at base reolution script. produces .obj of same filesize.
 * **lookAtNullTarget.dsa**
-  - select g9 figure and run, creates a child null and points eyes at it, if null already exsists toggles eyes point at.
+  - Select g9 figure and run, creates a child null and points eyes at it, if null already exsists toggles eyes point at.
+* **putInHandg9.dsa**
+  - Select g9 figure and then select prop. run script, moves prop to centre of g9's palm and parents prop to g9 hand anchor.

 ## Camera and Render Settings
 * **CopyCameraDimensionsToRenderSettings.dsa**